haroonalhadisk/video-transcriber-app/Readme.md

 5. **Instagram Download**: (Optional) Uses Instaloader to download videos from Instagram posts and reels
 6. **Instagram Batch Processing**: (Optional) Processes multiple Instagram URLs from a text file in sequence
 7. **Instagram Saved Posts**: (Optional) Downloads videos from your Instagram saved collection
+8. **Auto-Delete Feature**: (Optional) Automatically removes downloaded videos after processing to save disk space
-8. **Threading**: Runs transcription in a background thread to keep the UI responsive
+9. **Threading**: Runs transcription in a background thread to keep the UI responsive
-9. **Progress Updates**: Regularly updates the UI with the current status
+10. **Progress Updates**: Regularly updates the UI with the current status
-10. **Batch Processing**: Processes multiple files sequentially using a dedicated thread
+11. **Batch Processing**: Processes multiple files sequentially using a dedicated thread
-11. **Notion API**: Connects to Notion's API to add transcriptions as database entries with:
+12. **Notion API**: Connects to Notion's API to add transcriptions as database entries with:
     - Video URLs, descriptions, and hashtags
     - Properly formatted transcription content with section headings
     - Multi-select properties for categorization via hashtags